 - Olenellida: Whose members retain a telson and lack facial sutures.

 - Agnostida: Whose tiny members lack even a hypostome.
-But note: Some analyses place agnostids well outside of Trilobita!
+But note: Legg et al., 2013 place agnostids well outside of Trilobita!

 Finally: additional trilobite information.